 When registering, remember that you may receive additional transfer credit for courses that require departmental approval or for courses not yet submitted for evaluation.
 This is often the case when an entire semester has not been included in your initial transfer credit evaluation.
 Updates to transfer credit will be ongoing throughout the semester.
 If you have transfer credit pending, you may need to request a permit in SIS, since the system checks for prerequisites.
 If a permit is issued, you must still register for the course in SIS.

-Case Western Reserve University will consider the following for possible credit:
+Transfer credit can be viewed under your Course History in SIS.
+Case Western Reserve University will also consider the following for possible credit:

 - Advanced Placement